Camplejs/Cample.js/README.md

 ## Why Cample.js?

 Cample.js is a new, frequently updated framework that works through class instances.
 The component approach, as well as reactivity without a virtual DOM and data export and import, will make creating a site much faster than if a site was developed using just js.
-Also, the framework is in beta testing, and you can try it as something new in building a website.
+Also, the framework is new, and you can try it as something new in building a website.

 ## Features